thanos-io/thanos/docs/components/compact.md

 The compactor needs local disk space to store intermediate data for its processing.
 Generally, about 100GB are recommended for it to keep working as the compacted time ranges grow over time.
 On-disk data is safe to delete between restarts and should be the first attempt to get crash-looping compactors unstuck.

-# Resolution and retention
+## Downsampling, Resolution and Retention

 Resolution - distance between data points on your graphs.
 E.g.

-raw - the same as scrape interval at the moment of data ingestion 5m - data point is every 5 minutes
+* raw - the same as scrape interval at the moment of data ingestion
+* 5m - data point is every 5 minutes
-1h - data point is every 1h
+* 1h - data point is every 1h

-Keep in mind, that the initial goal of downsampling is not saving disk space.
+Keep in mind, that the initial goal of downsampling is not saving disk space (Read further for elaboration on storage space consumption).
 The goal of downsampling is providing an opportunity to get fast results for range queries of big time intervals like months or years.
 In other words, if you set `--retention.resolution-raw` less then `--retention.resolution-5m` and `--retention.resolution-1h` - you might run into a problem of not being able to "zoom in" to your historical data.

 To avoid confusion - you might want to think about `raw` data as about "zoom in" opportunity.
-Considering the values for mentioned options - always think "Will I need to zoom in to the day 1 year ago?" if the answer "yes" - you most likely want to keep raw data for as long as 1h and 5m resolution, otherwise you'll be able to see only approximate representation of how your data looked like.
+Considering the values for mentioned options - always think "Will I need to zoom in to the day 1 year ago?" if the answer "yes" - you most likely want to keep raw data for as long as 1h and 5m resolution, otherwise you'll be able to see only downsampled representation of how your raw data looked like.

+There's also a case you might want to disable downsampling at all with `debug.disable-downsampling`.
+You might want to do it when you know for sure that you are not going to request long ranges of data (obviously, because without downsampling those requests are going to be much much more expensive than with it).
+A valid example of that case if when you only care about the last couple of weeks of your data or use it only for alerting, but if it's your case - you also need to ask yourself if you want to introduce Thanos at all instead of vanilla Prometheus?

+## Storage space consumption

+In fact, downsampling doesn't save you any space but instead it adds 2 more blocks for each raw block which are only slightly smaller or relatively similar size to raw block.
+This is required by internal downsampling implementation which to be mathematically correct holds various aggregations.
+This means that downsampling can increase the size of your storage a bit (~3x), but it gives massive advantage on querying long ranges.

 ## Flags